jemmy512/book-notes/Linux/linux-kernel-mem.md

   if (likely(page) && !(vmf->flags & FAULT_FLAG_TRIED)) {
     do_async_mmap_readahead(vmf->vma, ra, file, page, offset);
   } else if (!page) {
+    /* Synchronous readahead happens when we don't even find
-    do_sync_mmap_readahead(vmf->vma, ra, file, offset);
+     * a page in the page cache at all.*/ do_sync_mmap_readahead(vmf->vma, ra, file, offset);

 retry_find:
     page = find_get_page(mapping, offset);
     if (!page)